• Skip to primary navigation

 Christie Lai

-Chewy clear glass noodles stir fried with eggs, cabbage, leafy greens, garlic and shallots in a light savory sauce with a tangy kick from the chili vinegar.
-This quick and easy Thai glass noodle stir-fry is a great busy weeknight meal in 25 minutes!
+Chewy glass noodles stir-fried with eggs, vegetables, and aromatics in a light savory sauce paired with tangy chili vinegar.
+This quick and easy Thai glass noodle stir-fry is ready in 25 minutes!
+A family-friendly meal perfect for busy weeknights.

 5 from 5 votes